APC Pure Logo webp

 Quicklime, also known as calcium oxide, is a widely used inorganic compound produced from limestone.
 It is commonly used in construction, agriculture, and industrial processing due to its strong alkaline nature and high reactivity.

-In this guide, we explain what quick lime is, how it is made, and where it is typically used.
+In this guide, we explain what quicklime is, how it is made, and where it is typically used.

 What is Quicklime?